arcward/DisConcierge/README.md

 10 `/chat` commands per 6 hours, and you have 20 instances, they could potentially run 20 concurrent `/chat` commands, as they wouldn't yet be counted against the rate limit).

+That said, the actual behavior in this case may be unpredictable, because the OpenAI assistant API, while a run is in progress, is supposed to prevent new messages from being added to existing threads, and prevent new runs from being created for the thread.

 #### OpenAI API Rate Limiting